 - Gene Regulation

 - Metabolic Diseases

-As part of the Registration for the Retreat, you will be asked whether you prefer to give an Oral or a Poster Presentation.
+As part of the Registration for the Conference, you will be asked whether you prefer to give an Oral or a Poster Presentation.

 Each presentation will be 20 minutes in length (15 minutes for the talk and 5 minutes for discussion).